· What is Clogging?

 · How does the Clogger get started?

 Would-be cloggers usually take a beginner course of 10 to 12 week duration.
-All the basic clog steps are taught, as well as 5 or 6 actual dances.
+All the basic clog steps are taught, as well as actual dances.
 The beginner starts off slowly, then builds momentum, and at the end of the course is able to dance at a fairly good pace, which is great cardiovascular exercise, and just plain good fun.
 Workshops provide an opportunity to learn new steps and dances and to meet other cloggers from different areas.

 · What is happening in Present Day Clogging?